|How compiled||Administrative data|

-ONS mortality data (including data on drug-related deaths – come from the information collected when a death is registered.
-Information about the underlying mortality data, including details on how the data are collected and coded are available in the Mortality Metadata.
-The majority of deaths related to drug poisoning are registered following a coroner’s inquest, and the text on the coroner’s death certificate is used to code all of the substances involved in the death.Back to table of contents
+ONS mortality data (including data on drug-related deaths) come from the information collected when a death is registered.
+Information about the underlying mortality data, including details on how the data are collected and coded are available in the Mortality metadata (PDF, 2.4MB).
+The majority of deaths related to drug poisoning are registered following a coroner’s inquest and the text on the coroner’s death certificate is used to code all of the substances involved in the death.Back to table of contents

-This document provides a range of information that describes the quality of the data and details any points that should be noted when using the output.
+This report provides a range of information that describes the quality of the data and details any points that should be noted when using the output.

 timeliness and punctuality

 More information is provided about these quality dimensions in the following sections.Back to table of contents